 Maureen Heffern Ponicki

+- Prior to starting doctoral studies, Maureen worked in the nonprofit sector in the fields of international and community development both domestically and internationally.
+From work with migrant farmworkers to Peruvian working and street children to urban youth and foster children, Maureen has extensive experience at the grassroots level.
 Maureen wants to teach and share her passion for understanding our world with students.
 Her research interests are primarily focused on social and economic policy, international development, globalization, poverty and inequality, and methods of social change.

 Review essay – “What Can a Micro-level View Tell Us About Plurinational Bolivia?”
 (2018) Journal of International and Global Studies Vol 10 (1).

 Book review of Ambassadors of the Working Class: Argentina’s International Labor Activists & Cold War Democracy in the Americas by Ernesto Semán (2017).
 Journal of International and Global Studies Vol. 9 (2). http://www.lindenwood.edu/files/resources/162-163-ponicki.pdf

 Simpson, Dick, Maureen Heffern Ponicki, Allyson Nolde, and Thomas Gradel.
 2017.
 “Chicago’s Evolving City Council: Chicago City Council Report #9,” Department of Political Science, University of Illinois at Chicago.
 Can be accessed at: https://pols.uic.edu/docs/default-source/chicago_politics/city-council-report-10.pdf?sfvrsn=2

 MA in International Development and Economics (Johns Hopkins School of Advanced International Studies)